N'Kosi Perry

-N'Kosi Perry (born June 30, 1998) is an American football quarterback for the Florida Atlantic Owls.
+N'Kosi Perry (born June 30, 1998) is an American football quarterback for the Raiders Tirol of the European League of Football (ELF).

+He played college football for the Miami Hurricanes and the Florida Atlantic Owls.

-Early years
+Early life

 Perry attended Vanguard High School in Ocala, Florida.
 He had 24 total touchdowns as a senior and 43 as a junior.
 He committed to the University of Miami to play college football.

 College career

 Perry redshirted his first year at Miami in 2017.
 He entered 2018 as the backup to Malik Rosier.
 After missing the first game of the season due to a violation of team rules, he received his first playing time the next week against Savannah State, throwing for 93 yards and three touchdowns.
 Two weeks later against FIU, Perry replaced Rosier after two series, and completed 17 of 25 passes for 224 yards and three touchdowns.
 The next week against North Carolina, he started his first career game.